 For such a small parcel of land, Fan Palm Reserve punches well above its weight.

 Growing up to 15 metres high, the palms form a dense canopy in the mesophyll vine forest that covers Fan Palm Reserve.

 Fan Palm is also important as Bush Heritage's only reserve within Queensland's Wet Tropics World Heritage Area – a national biodiversity hotspot that's home to more than half of Australia's bird species and 60% of both our butterfly and bat species.

-One of these bird species, the nationally endangered southern cassowary, plays a critical role in keeping tropical ecosystems alive through seed dispersal and germination.
+One of these bird species, the nationally endangered Southern Cassowary, plays a critical role in keeping tropical ecosystems alive through seed dispersal and germination.

 All this has been protected thanks to the generosity of our supporters.

-What this reserve protects
+What Fan Palm protects

-There are good signs that the nationally endangered southern cassowary is using the habitat protected by Fan Palm Reserve.
+There are good signs that the nationally endangered Southern Cassowary is using the habitat protected by Fan Palm Reserve.
 It also protects these significant species and communities:

-Mesophyll vine forest with dominant fan palms (Licuala ramsayi)
+Vegetation communities: Mesophyll vine forest with dominant fan palms (Licuala ramsayi)

-What we’re doing on the property
+What we’re doing

-Luckily, the vegetation of Fan Palm Reserve is robust and requires no direct intervention to maintain its integrity.
+Thankfully, the vegetation of Fan Palm Reserve is robust and requires no direct intervention to maintain its integrity.

 One threat to the ground storey comes from feral pigs, which descend on the area between March and September.